fbpx

 Inside, the flesh is bright white and is naturally slow to turn brown when cut.
 The texture is particularly fine-grained and very juicy.
 This is a soft variety without much fresh-eating crunch.
 One of the best uses for such a fine-grained fruit is to make applesauce.
 Applesauce made from Cortland apples is incredibly silky smooth, especially if the peel is removed rather than blended into the sauce.
 Cortland is one of the best apple varieties for applesauce.

-Cortland Apples have a balanced sweet-tart taste, making them popular for baking desserts, similar to other sweet varieties.
-While Cortland Apples do have a distinctive Mac-like taste, the flavor is generally sweeter than their McIntosh parent apples.
+Cortland apples have a balanced sweet-tart taste, making them popular for baking desserts.
+While Cortland apples do have a distinctive Mac-like taste, the flavor is generally sweeter than their McIntosh parent apples.
 This variety can also be almost effervescent when freshly picked.
-While not one of the most popular types of fresh eating apples, Cortland is favored in baking and for applesauce.
+While not one of the most popular types of fresh-eating apples, Cortland is favored in baking and for applesauce.

 Cortland apples - prices on a sign